The Listeners (opera): Oslo 2022 premiere

-Philadelphia 2024 production
+Philadelphia 2024 performance

-Writing a review of the Philadelphia production in The New Yorker, Alex Ross described The Listeners as "mesmerizing", and called Mazzoli "a once-in-a-generation magician of the orchestra."
+Reviewing of the Philadelphia production in The New Yorker, Alex Ross described The Listeners as "mesmerizing", and called Mazzoli "a once-in-a-generation magician of the orchestra."
 Ross singled out the staging and orchestra, and called Nicole Heaston "pristine" in the lead role.
 Ross described The Listeners as "an opera about music itself", and of its central sonic conceit, he wrote "what gives the opera peculiar potency is the way Mazzoli embeds the hum in her score, letting it represent something bigger and more pervasive than a chat-room delusion... (this) sonic shadow suggests the way sounds can alter our being and bind us into groups, for good or for ill."

 Writing for Bachtrack in a four-star review, Cameron Keshall noted that the Academy of Music was "packed to the gills" for a weekday evening performance.
 Keshall called the cast "strong" other than Kevin Burdette whom Keshall thought was "more comedic than captivating" in his role as the apparent cult leader Howard Bard.
 Keshall felt that Adam Riggs scenic design "suggested a darker world...beneath manicured surfaces", but that the dancing could have been cut.
 Keshall was hopeful than the young audience members would be drawn back to attending further operas, "If the company continues to produce works as daring and satisfying as this".

 The Washington Classical Review was less positive, with Alex Baker criticising the treatment of the subject matter, writing "The Listeners feels more like the take on a cult you’d get in a mid-90s Saturday Night Live sketch."
 He found the first ten minutes "promising" followed by scenes with Vavrek's "beautiful poetry" in the libretto.
 However, Baker indicated a decline in quality as the cult was introduced, calling many of the plot points "generic" and stating that the libretto contained "filler" in Act II.

 Zachary Woolfe in the New York Times named the production one of the Best Classical Performances of 2024, calling it "the unmissable opera of the season," and "a clear yet layered, rivetingly theatrical tale about eco-anxiety, mysticism and cult dynamics that barrels toward an ending equal parts satisfying and scary."